Koraunui Care Centre offers before and after school care during the school term and holiday programmes during school holidays.

 Children’s ages range from 5 – 13 years.

-Please see the Holiday Programme blog for information on the Holiday Programme
+Please see the Holiday Programme Page for more information.

 Our child/adult ratio is 1:9.

 Occasionally in cases of emergency within our community and at the discretion of the co-ordinator, this ratio can be increased.
 Our ratio whilst on an outing is 1:8, and 1:6 whilst around water.

 There will always be 2 adults, as a minimum, in the programme at any time.